funakoshi2718/funakoshi-miner/README.md

     Only secured ports (SSL connections) are supported.
     The reason for that is to protect the developer fee from being removed or redirected by proxy servers.

+## Privacy:

+    Funakoshi-Miner collects absolutely nothing about its users.
     Funakoshi-Miner opens only a single connection (to the user specified pool).
     This can be verified by using a sniffer or a firewall.
-    Thus theoreticaly no data about users can be accumulated by the miner.
+    Thus theoreticaly no data about users can be collected by the miner.

 ## Supported Operating Systems: